 Elucidat offers features like personalized rules, branching, social polling and gamification to really hook learners into the experience.
 The analytics dashboards give you plenty of data to understand how users are interacting with your course, and where you might want to make changes.

-The Learning Accelerator add-on provides you with blueprints for courses with good learning design practice baked in so that even authors with no learning design expertise can create high-quality courses.
+The Learning Accelerator add-on provides you with templates for courses with best practice learning design practice baked in so that even authors with no learning design expertise can create high-quality courses.

 Have a look at the great elearning examples on Elucidat’s showcase, many of which can be used as a template to kickstart your course.